Unsolicited telephone calls misusing our name - We do not nuisance cold call -

 According to the NHS, the majority of adults in the UK will suffer some form of gum disease during their lifetime.

 However, if it is left untreated it can develop into periodontitis which is incurable and which could also cause permanent damage to both the teeth and jaw.

-If your dentist hasn’t diagnosed you with periodontal disease but you think they may have missed something you can use some of the following symptoms to help you decide if you need to speak to another dental practitioner for a second opinion.
+If your dentist hasn’t diagnosed you with gum disease but you think they may have missed something, you can use some of the following symptoms to help you decide if you need to speak to another dental practitioner for a second opinion.

 The following are some of the most common symptoms to look out for.

 This is usually as a result of pockets that are created in the gums by gum disease.
 These pockets then trap food and bacteria which can start to decay and cause a bad smell.

 If gums begin to appear red or swollen and start to feel sore or even start bleeding when you are brushing your teeth, then it may be a sign that you are suffering from gum disease.